TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_howdoesitwork.rst

 After the initial search of *Separate Path* objects it is possible to run special procedure, Auto Barber, which trims paths down to the approximated surface of the macromolecule or other molecular entity defined by the user.

-Separate paths can be optionally smoothed.
-This can be done in two modes: `soft` and `hard`.
-In the former mode smoothed paths are used only for visualization purposes.
-In the latter, raw paths are replaced by smoothed.
+Separate paths can be optionally smoothed for visualization purposes.
 AQUA-DUCT implements several smoothing methods, including Savitzky-Golay filter.

 Clusterization of inlets
 ^^^^^^^^^^^^^^^^^^^^^^^^